jsnmrs/jasonmorris/posts/vertical.md

 Devon Swahlan threw a proper tabletop out of this quarterpipe while I experimented.
 The end result is a blend from 12 exposures.

 A fun experiment that makes for tired scroll fingers.
+Rest in peace, Devon.

 {% picture "vertical", "jpg", "344", "2048", "800", "Vertical panorama", "" %}